Home Warranty Plumbing Coverage: What's Covered and What's Not

 What plumbing does a home warranty cover for toilets?

-Home warranties generally cover the internal working components of toilets — things like fill valves, flush mechanisms, and trip levers.
+Home warranties generally cover the internal working components of toilets, such as fill valves, flush mechanisms, and trip levers.
 However, the toilet as a physical fixture (the tank, bowl, lid, and seat) is typically excluded.
-If a toilet needs to be fully replaced due to a manufacturing defect or an unrelated structural issue, that cost will likely fall on you.
+If a toilet needs to be fully replaced due to a manufacturing defect or unrelated structural issue, that cost will likely fall on you.
+Some premium tiers offer complete toilet replacement as an add-on.

 Standard home warranty plans typically only cover sewer lines inside the home's foundation.
-Exterior sewer lines — running from your foundation to the municipal connection — require a sewer line add-on, which most major providers offer for a small monthly fee.
+Exterior sewer lines require a sewer line add-on, which most major providers offer for roughly $9 to $15 per month.
 Even with the add-on, stoppages caused by tree root infiltration or collapsed exterior lines may still be excluded depending on the provider.
+Always confirm root coverage in the contract.

-How much plumbing coverage does a home warranty provide?
+How much plumbing coverage does a home warranty provide in 2026?

-Coverage limits vary widely: standard plans typically cap plumbing repairs between $500 and $3,000 per claim, while premium plans or add-ons can push that limit to $5,000 or higher.
-Some providers offer unlimited coverage on core plumbing systems.
+Coverage limits vary widely: standard plans typically cap plumbing repairs between $500 and $5,000 per term, while top-tier plans like American Home Shield's ShieldPlatinum apply a $50,000 annual aggregate across all covered items.
 Drain stoppages and faucet repairs often carry lower sub-limits, ranging from $150 to $500.
+Always check the per-system or per-item language in your contract.

 Why do home warranty companies deny plumbing claims?

-The most common denial reasons include pre-existing conditions, lack of regular maintenance, tree root intrusion, corrosion deemed as pre-existing damage, code violations that require upgrades, and unauthorized repairs made before filing the claim.
+The most common denial reasons include pre-existing conditions, lack of regular maintenance, tree root intrusion, code violations that require upgrades, and unauthorized repairs made before filing the claim.
 To reduce your risk of denial, document your plumbing's condition when you sign up, always use warranty-approved contractors, and file claims promptly when issues arise.
+Keeping a maintenance log can also help support your case.

 Compare Home Warranty Options in Ohio